Adelaide Chinatown’s Food Courts

 The Chinatown Plaza Food Court across Moonta Street was similar in concept in the past to the Market Plaza Food Court with a good variety of food stalls.
 The Vietnamese pho, Singapore Chinese hawker food stall and the Yum Cha stall were popular.
 But after renovation, a change in concept, design and decor and with less stalls, it has seen less customers heading their way.
 I see more tourists rather than local residents.
 I am sure with a bit of careful curating it might return to better days.
 It is still worth a try.

 On a side note, the Vietnamese pho stall from this old food court can now be found in Erindale along Kengsington Road.
 Excellent piping hot pho (noodles) in the colder months.
-By the way some of the best pho I tasted outside of Vietnam is in Australia.
+By the way some of the best pho I tasted in Australia.

 If you are new to East Asian Cuisine